iratecaller/MQLight/README.md

 ## Usage / API

 As mentioned, I'll create a Wiki when I get the chance.
-For now, the information in this readme should be enogh to get your started.
+For now, the information in this readme should be enough to get your started.

 MQLight is very easy to use.
 Check out the demo app for now.